 The symptoms of EoE are different in children compared to adults, as shown in the table below.

 Food sticking on the way down the oesophagus.

 Food getting stuck on the way down the oesophagus.

 |Regurgitation of foods.||Severe acid reflux (heartburn) that does not respond to medications.|

 Chewing longer and drinking more water with solid food/s.

-If left untreated, the condition can result in permanent scarring of the oesophagus.
-It should be noted that mild reflux and vomiting are common in children and adults, and most do not have eosinophilic oesophagitis.
+If left untreated about 30-50% of children and adults with EoE will eventually get food stuck in the oesophagus, which may have to be removed in hospital.
+It can result in permanent scarring and narrowing of the oesophagus (stricture).
+Mild reflux and vomiting are common in children and adults, and most do not have EoE.